9 amazing free things to do in Santa Cruz Galapagos and other tips

 Full-Day trip to Bartolome’ Island (190 USD)

-Among the things to do in Galapagos National Park, the full trip to Bartolomè Island is is one of the best tours we have had or one of the best.
-If you need to choose one tour for each island (and you are not a diver) you should choose this one for Santa Cruz.
+Among the things to do in Galapagos National Park, the full trip to Bartolomè Island is one of the best tours we have had or one of the best.
+If you need to choose one tour for each island (and you are not a diver), you should choose this one for Santa Cruz.

 I was sitting in front of the boat and halfway to the first spot a pod of dolphins, at least 10 of them, suddenly appeared jumping from all sides and racing with us.